-The policy statement calls for more research to determine the most effective ways to prepare students and adults for a mass shooting through drills/exercises.
-The AAP reviews some of the problems associated with high intensity active shooter exercises and advises against the participation of children and youth (with potential exception of teens who have provided advance consent).
+The AAP calls for more research to determine the most effective ways to prepare students and adults for a mass shooting through drills/exercises.
+Authors of the policy statement review some of the problems with high intensity active shooter exercises and advise against the participation of children and youth (with potential exception of teens who have provided advance consent).

 "Children of different ages and stages may react very differently – and sometimes negatively – to live exercise drills, especially if they are led to believe the drill is a real event ," said Marlene Melzer-Lange, MD, FAAP, co-author of the statement.
 "We do not believe children benefit from participating in high-intensity exercises that involve the use of real weapons, gunfire or theatrical makeup that depicts blood or gunshot wounds."

 Organizers eliminate deception in drills and exercises.
 Notice of drills should be provided to parents, students, and staff members in advance to allow parents to opt out and to clarify to students that they can take a break or stop participation in a drill at any time.

 The drills focus on teaching skills rather than simulating distressing crisis events.

 Schools seek and incorporate student input.

 AAP supports legislative advocacy and a move for states that require exercise drills to follow best practices offered by groups including the National Association of School Psychologists and the National Association of School Resource Officers.

 Amid the COVID-19 pandemic, schools may choose to opt out of drills or use the time to more carefully plan future exercises with children's needs in mind.